 Non-Performing Assets (NPAs) are a widely discussed and researched topic nationally and internationally.
 NPAs have been the economic concern in India for more than two decades now.
 In India, NPAs are assets that fail to generate income through the means of interest payment and/or principal repayment ‘past due’ for a specific period.
-The following paper looks at the efficiency of the mechanisms adopted to solve the issue of NPAs and growing corporate debt.
+The following essay looks at the efficiency of the mechanisms adopted to solve the issue of NPAs and growing corporate debt.

 The reasons for NPAs are debatable, but they can broadly be divided into two factors.
 First, internal factors such as diversion or misuse of funds, cost/time overrun while implementing projects, inefficient workforce, and so on.
 Second, factors such as industrial downturn, natural calamities, recession in other countries, national and international political unrest, regulatory changes, wilful default, etc. are external factors.
 Increase in NPAs results in lack of liquidity and a drop of lending capacity of the banks resulting in the downfall of the demand for credit.
 Overall, NPAs give rise to a situation of illiquidity and hammering the working capital cycle within the economy.
 Reserve Bank of India and Government of India collectively has undertaken various measures to minimise and eliminate the NPA problem.
 The banking crises of the 1990s were addressed by reforms recommended by Narasimham Rao Committee, economic liberalisation, and so on.
 At present, Asset Quality Review, Corporate Debt Restructuring, Strategic Debt Restructuring, 5:25 Scheme for Flexible Refinancing Infrastructure, Scheme for Sustainable Structuring of Stressed Assets, Joint Lender’s Forum, Insolvency and Bankruptcy Code, The Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act and Indradhanush Scheme for banks are few of the measures adopted.
 Broadly, recapitalization, debt restructuring and advance provision for stressed assets are the features of the measures adopted since the 1990s.
 The implementation of these has resulted in the loss of bank’s income through interest and writing-off of the principal amount.